Close Alert Banner

 • Taking your children to the bathroom before entering the pool, and frequently during the swim

-If your children are not toileted trained, they must wear “Little Swimmers” that are for sale in the lifeguard office.
+If your children are not toileted trained, they must wear an approved swim diaper that are for sale in the Guard Office.

 Contact Us